-With home cooking being one of life's pleasures, and everyone suddenly having more time and need to do it, owning a great non-stick pan has never been more essential.
-We all know the struggle is real when it comes to frying anything.
-Not only does food sticking to the bottom mean it tends to burn, but it can also make cleaning a living hell.
+We all know the struggle can be real when it comes to frying.
+Not only does food sticking to the bottom mean it tends to burn, but it can also leave you with a nasty clean-up job.
 However with the best non-stick pans, you can improve your meals and reduce the effort involved in cleaning up afterwards.

 We've gathered the best non-stick frying and sauté pans for your convenience.
+We also have a list of the best saucepan sets, some of which include at least one non-stick option.
 You can thank us later when you're enjoying your scrambled eggs without having to leave the pan soaking in hot water and bicarbonate of soda.
+There's something for everything, from high-spenders who reach for the best Le Creuset deals to Tefal heads on a budget.

 Our pick of the best frying pans to buy today